 Professor Toby Breckon

-Computer Vision and Image Processing enabled by Machine Learning @tobybreckon
+Computer Vision and Robotic Sensing enabled by Deep Learning @tobybreckon

 Toby Breckon is a Professor in the Department of Computer Science and Department of Engineering at Durham University and an academic tutor at St. Chads College.